khizer-i/respiratory-admissions/README.md

 This project develops an end-to-end machine-learning pipeline to predict 30-day emergency readmissions for patients admitted with respiratory conditions.

+Synthetic HES APC-style data is processed into patient-level records, analysed, modelled, and finally deployed in an interactive dashboard.

 ## Project Objectives
 - Convert spell-level administrative data into clean patient-level records.
 - Explore demographic and clinical patterns in respiratory admissions.